Master Your Sewing Machine: DIY Cleaning and Oiling

 Thoroughly Remove Lint and Dust

 This is where your lint brush shines.
 Gently sweep away all visible lint, dust bunnies, and thread snippets from the bobbin housing, under the needle plate, and around the feed dogs.
 The feed dogs are the textured bars that move fabric through the machine, and they accumulate a surprising amount of debris.
 Pay close attention to the hook race (the area where the bobbin case sits and the bobbin spins), as this is a high-friction zone prone to lint buildup.
-For stubborn lint, you can use tweezers.
-Remember to clean the brush frequently as you work.
+For stubborn lint, you can use tweezers. to clean the brush frequently as you work.
 Avoid using canned air indiscriminately, as it can push lint further into the machine’s intricate parts.

 Clean the Exterior